miwurster/miwurster/resume.md

     description: `
 RnD at HPE Operations Manager i:
 Certified scrum master and senior software engineer of one feature team.
-Strengthened my experience in designing and developing loosely coupled, Java-based software solutions.
+I strengthened my experience in designing and developing loosely coupled, Java-based software solutions.
 I left HPE since the RnD department in Germany was steadily shrinking and therefore lacked the opportunities for further personal development.
 `,
   },